bigsnarfdude/thinkingTracesGenPipeline/README.md

 Abstract:
-We evaluate the effectiveness of structured thinking prompts and fine-tuning on mathematical reasoning tasks using the Phi-4 language model.
+We evaluate the effectiveness of structured thinking prompts and fine-tuning/RL on mathematical reasoning tasks using the Phi-4 language model.
 Using a test set of 1000 arithmetic expression generation problems from the Countdown dataset, we demonstrate that incorporating explicit thinking steps significantly improves performance over direct generation (62.7% vs 9.8% success rate).
 Further improvements are achieved through fine-tuning while maintaining the thinking prompt structure, reaching 67.4% accuracy with statistical significance.
 Our results suggest that combining structured prompting with targeted fine-tuning can substantially enhance language models' mathematical reasoning capabilities.

 Key Points: